Looking to earn some extra money with a side hustle, but not sure where to start?

 - How do I start a side hustle?

 Side Hustle Meaning

-A side hustle is a flexible job that you work on the side of your main/primary job.
+A side hustle is a flexible job that you work at “to the side” of your primary job.
 It's a way to bring in extra cash, flex creative muscles, and more.

 Why do people work a side hustle?

 People start a side hustle for a variety of reasons.
-Common motivators include:
+Common motivations include:

 - Pay off student loans faster

 - Optimize spare time and be more productive

 As time goes on, serial side-hustlers continue to build new side hustles.
 These entrepreneurs often find having a side hustle rewarding in and of itself.

 Starting a side hustle may seem overwhelming.
 However, with so many side hustle jobs available, it can be a really easy way to make extra money.
 If you’re looking to start a side hustle, just follow these 4 easy steps: